 Your ticket is valid for 24 hours from time of purchase if on the bus or from the date chosen if online and you can board any Sightseeing Manchester branded bus during this time.
 There is one main tour route with recorded commentary in English.
 For other languages there is a free app which can be downloaded from the App Store and Google Play.

-Tours run every day apart from Christmas Day, Boxing Day, or New Years Day, to download our full timetable click here.
+Tours run every day apart from Christmas Day, Boxing Day, or New Years Day.
+The first pick-up point is at the Manchester Town Hall.

 Town Hall Manchester

 This magnificent building was designed in Victorian Gothic style by Alfred Waterhouse and opened in 1877.
 Make sure you look out for the mosaic pattern of bees on the floor outside the Great Hall.
 The bee symbolises Manchester’s industry and features on the city’s coat of arms.Stop 1

 Experience the world’s greatest sport at the National Football Museum.
 Whether you’re a die-hard football fan, visiting with your family or on a weekend break in Manchester, enjoy a visit to the world’s biggest and best football museum.Stop 6

 Sporting a gorgeous interior with the best late-medieval woodwork in the North – the quire and the ceiling are splendid and full of life in the carved details, as well as spectacular modern glass windows that replaced the ones destroyed during the Manchester Blitz.Stop 7